For Better or For Worse by Lynn Johnston for August 03, 2018

 14. Missing large

-Bob Blumenfeld about 6 years ago
+Bob Blumenfeld over 6 years ago

 From the replies here so far, I think whoever decided to rerun this story arc made a mistake.